 If a student misses a SAC due to an approved absence, then the student has one week to resit the SAC.
-Sandringham College offers a SAC Centre each Thursday night between 3:30-5.00 in Room 31.
+Sandringham College offers a SAC Centre each Thursday night between 3:30-5.00.
 No bags or phones are allowed in the SAC Centre.
 Students are required to have approval and a valid medical certificate to sit a SAC.
-Students are to also bring photo ID to be shown to the Supervisor for authentication.
-Each student and parent will receive an email from the VCE Coordinator explaining that they will be completing a SAC in the SAC Centre.
+Students are to also bring photo ID to be shown to the supervisor for authentication.
+Each student and parent will receive an email from the Year Level Leader explaining that they will be completing a SAC in the SAC Centre.

-Satisfactory completion Of Outcomes and Coursework
+Satisfactory Completion of outcomes and Coursework

-For a satisfactory completion of a unit, a student must demonstrate achievement of each of the outcomes for the unit as specified in the Study Design including completing all required set work - learning tasks s and any assessment tasks (SAC/SAT).
+For a satisfactory completion of a unit, a student must demonstrate achievement of each of the outcomes for the unit as specified in the Study Design including completing all required set work, learning tasks and any assessment tasks (SAC/SAT).
 If all outcomes are achieved, the student will receive an 'S' (Satisfactory) for the unit.
-If any outcome tasks are not completed satisfactorily, the student will receive an 'N' for the task.
+If any outcome tasks are not completed satisfactorily, the student will receive an 'N' for the unit.

-Where a student has completed a SAC but not the set work - learning tasks, they may receive an 'N'
+Where a student has completed a SAC but not the set work (learning tasks), they may receive an 'N' for the outcome and unit where the teacher deems that they have not demonstrated the key knowledge and skills.